EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/When Reason goes on Holliday.md

 A case of note is maybe Einstein and Godel, who had some horrid takes on freedom in the US.
 But remember Godel, who in spite of being one of the most brilliant logicians ever, where a deeply troubled man, who had fits of depression.
 We should not judge their bad takes too harshly.

-## How I Discovered It
-Marc Andreessen recommended it on Lex Fridman podcast.

-## Who Should Read It?
-People who want to confirm their prenotions of academia.

-# ☘️ How the Book Changed Me
-Not that much, I became more interested in how extremely significant 1968 was in the academic context.
+I became more interested in how extremely significant 1968 was in the academic context.
 Also, I became a bit more forgiving of some of the people mentioned in the text.

 # ✍️ My Top  Quotes